 Good morning, tea friends!
-I am coming to you today not only to wish you a productive and lovely week but also to wish you a very happy National Chai Day!
+I am coming to you today not only to wish you a productive and lovely week but also to wish you a very happy (early) National Chai Day!
 Yup, you read that right!
-Today is one of our favorite days here at Good Life Tea and because we are certainly celebrating, we think you should be too.
+September 21st is one of our favorite days here at Good Life Tea and because we will certainly be celebrating, we think you should be too.
 In this blog post, I’m going to detail a little history and information about chai teas as a whole, then go on to tell you about the different varieties that we offer and why you should order them in honor of National Chai Day!

 If you are unfamiliar with chai teas, well then, it is my absolute pleasure to introduce you.
 Chai teas, if you can believe it, are thought to date all the way back 5,000 years to the region that is now known as India.
 Folklore suggests that during this time, a king was in search of a beverage for healing which he ordered be made in the medicinal field of Ayurveda.
 Ayurveda, for those unfamiliar, is the use of herbs and spices for remedy and therapeutics.
 When making this new and innovative beverage for the time, curators included things like ginger and black pepper (thought to help with digestion), clove (for pain relief), cardamom (a mood elevator), cinnamon (for increased circulation and respiratory function), or star anise (for bad breathe, haha!).
 Surprisingly to tea savants like ourselves, tea was not even included in these first cups of chai!
 Although, as the drink became more and more popular, various other herbs and spices were included and now, almost all chais include a tea component to them.